COGS18/COGS18.github.io/assets/intro/syllabus.md

 Lectures will take place at their scheduled time for those who are able to attend.
 As typically occurs in COGS 18, students will be encouraged to follow along with the notes, will be given time to complete small coding challenges during lecture on their own, and will have the opportunity to see their classmates thoughts (via zoom polls, rather than with iclickers) during lecture.

 However, every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
 If a lecture recording ever fails during class, Prof Ellis will re-record a lecture, ensuring all students have access to the material.
+Lecture recordings will be available on Canvas in the Media Gallery by noon the day each MWF after the live lecture is delivered.

 ### Coding Labs (10\%)